hexbatch/apple-core/core-docs/step-0-users-groups/group-overview.md

 ## Admins

-The creator of the group is the owner of the token , and has special privileges.
+The creator of the group is the owner of the element , and has special privileges.
 The owner is always a member, and an admin.
 Nobody can remove the owner as admin or member (cannot be kicked out of own group)

 Admins are also members.
-Only the token owner can add or remove other admins.
+Only the element owner can add or remove other admins.
 Any admin can add or remove a member

 A user group membership is not discoverable to non-members, the attributes read list is updated by that.
 But members can see all the other members and admins.